We often hear the success stories of individuals who were able to achieve or create something and succeed at it due to their ways to think creatively.

 Reflecting on past experiences, thinking through what worked and what didn’t, and reflecting on these failures is important for creativity.

 As mentioned, creativity is fostered through making connections between past ideas, your mind, and past experiences.

-If you have past experiences that were essentially “failures,” but you did not take the time to think through what caused it to “fail,” then you will not be able to take that knowledge and apply it to future endeavours — such as a new creative solution to a new problem.
+If you have past experiences that were essentially “failures,” but you did not take the time to think through what caused them to “fail,” then you will not be able to take that knowledge and apply it to future endeavors — such as a new creative solution to a new problem.

 Self-growth is an important part of creativity, without taking time to reflect on yourself and the world around you, you are limiting your creative potential.